Jiei-Dux/Battery-Notifier/README.md

 <br>
 <br>

+> NOTE:
+> I am fairly new to Linux ( started around March 2023), and Im ( as of August 2023 ) an Irregular College student, I dont know what year I am now actually because my f**king previous school closed down...

 **FUTURE PLANS:**
 * [x] ~~Should work across distros~~

-> NOTE:
-> I am fairly new to Linux ( started around March 2023), and Im ( as of August 2023 ) an Irregular College student, I dont know what year I am now actually because my f**king previous school closed down...
+* [ ] <b>Logging</b> - I wanted to add some logging functionality to this script just to keep a record of the batery status changes, notifications, and script activities.
+This can help me with stuff like, troubleshooting issues, tracking my laptop's, or another user's laptop's battery performance history.

+* [ ] <b>Configurability</b> - I want to make this script configurable using environment variables or atleast a configuration file.
+That way, users can easily configure / customize threshold levels, notification settings, etc. without editing the script directly.

+* [ ] <b>Cross-Platform Compatibility</b> - I may or may not do this...
+Im still deciding whether or not to do this, like, make this script compatible with other Unix-like systems or Windows...

+* [ ] <b>User Interaction</b> - I kind of want to make my script interactable through the terminal... because you know... why not?

+* [ ] <b>Dependency Checks</b> - I really should do this next... make the script check if these things are installed on the system before trying to use them...
+Like check for the packages and libraries for the first time or at the start atleast...

+* [ ] <b>Error Handling</b> - Just some experiments :)

+* [ ] <b>Custom Actions</b> - I kind of wanted to add this one also, like, this thing should enable the users to add their very own custom actions.
+Lets say for example, a user wanted to make the script do this and that when their battery is low instead of doing the default thing... know what I mean?

+* [ ] <b>Documentation</b> - I dont know how to do this yet... maybe in the near future I will... but yeah... cant do this one yet... but I plan to...